DerSmileChor/website/docs/01-project-overview.md

 The website has been deliberately designed to remain maintainable even if the original developer is no longer involved.

+The website is hosted on Cloudflare Pages and automatically rebuilt whenever changes are pushed to the GitHub repository or published through Decap CMS.

 ---

 # Technology